NFPA 1221: Pathway Survivability & ERCES Standards

 Pathway Survivability: The Core Concept

-Level 0: No Survivability Required
+Level 0: No Specific Survivability Required

 • Standard installation methods